 Fifty years ago, members of the Black Student Union (BSU) and Third World Liberation Front (TWLF) conducted the longest student strike in US history to open up educational institutions to the histories, cultures, and communities of indigenous and racially oppressed peoples.
 Out of this historic strike emerged Ethnic Studies, a pedagogy of educational self-determination.

 As part of a rich ethnic studies curriculum, Arab American studies provides positive representation and empowers Arab and Muslim youth by teaching their histories and their communities’ struggles for social and economic justice.
 Arab American studies is also an important piece of building solidarity among communities of color.
 It is a critical intervention in our schools to combat the racism, Islamophobia, and discrimination that our communities face every day.
-The neglect of Arab Americans in California public education is a consequence of the ongoing war on our people and homelands globally.

 Why is the Curriculum Under Attack?